openzipkin/openzipkin.github.io/pages/instrumenting.md

 Let's walk through how Spans are identified.

-For the initial receipt of a request no trace information exists.
-So we create a trace id and span id.
-These should be 64 random bits.
-The span id can be the same as the trace id.
+When an incoming request has no trace information attached, we generate a random trace ID and span ID.
+The span ID can be reused as the lower 64-bits of the trace ID, but it can also be completely different.

 If the request already has trace information attached to it, the service should use that information as server receive and server send events are part of the